maximus0173/Ceiling-Breaker/Readme.md

 Game prepared for Unity Junior Programmer Course: Data persistence.<br/>
-Game is havely customized and can be treated as stand-alone full game.<br/>
+The game is based on a prototype project from the course, but havely customized and can be treated as stand-alone full game.<br/>
 <br/>
 To run in Unity additional assets are required:<br/>
 <lu>